Self-Hosting a Relay

 kutl-relay

-Each team member runs kutl config show to find their DID, and you add it to the authorized keys file.
+Each team member runs kutl status to find their DID, and you add it to the authorized keys file.
 Changes to the file take effect on the next connection.
 No relay restart required.

 Example authorized_dids.txt